P ≠ RP Proof

 nontrivial property: T(w) != Q(w), since otherwise then Q

-cannot answer anything in polynomial time, because whatever it answers will be
+cannot answer anything within polynomial time, because whatever it answers will

-incorrect, by diagonalization that holds in this case (S returns 0
+be incorrect, by diagonalization that holds in this case, in line 04 (S

 returned by S when it process an input greater than 2^n/3: